itisWasp/da-trending-skills/README.md

-# da-salary-project
+# Google Job Search Data Analysis.

 ### Purpose:
-Repo for the data analysis salary prediction for Data Oriented Jobs.
+Repo for the data analysis and data science trending skills for Data Oriented Jobs.

 ### Use:
 In order to do your own search just change the url based on your own search and run the script.